 - “Why?”– Review the reasons why those goals are important to you.
 Write out strong reasons why you need to get that done.

-- Measure – Track your action, your performance and results.
+- Measure – Track your action, your performance, and results after goal-setting.
 Get a notebook or an application or software.